TylerBrinks/SqlParser-cs/README.md

 [tutorial on TDOP parsers][tdop-tutorial], if you are interested in learning more about the technique.

-Like the Rust project author's,  we're are a fan of this design pattern over parser generators for the following due to simplicity, performancee, ease of debugging, and extensibility.
+Like the Rust project authors, we're fans of this design pattern over parser generators for the following due to simplicity, performance, ease of debugging, and extensibility.

 If you like Lexing & Parsing, I have a similar example of a hand-written [CSS lexer/parser](https://github.com/TylerBrinks/ExCSS).